vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 presented a paper The Curious Case of the Octagonal Temple: A Revised History of the Temples of Mundeshvari Hill in the 24th Conference of the EASAA in Naples, 2–6

 July 2018.
 I refer to this as Buckee forthcoming.
 Again another extensive survey of the archaeological remains of the hill, in situ  and in museums, was made by Meera Sharma 2017.
 It is included in Jayaswal et al.  2017.
 This latest inventory is not incorporated in the present essay.
-Finally an extensive treatment of the historic evidence regarding Muṇd

-. eśvarī Hill is found in Bakker 2014, 221–39.
+Finally an extensive treatment of the historic evidence regarding Muṇḍeśvarī Hill is found in Bakker 2014, 221–39.